 Allegory Meaning

-How to Build an Allegory in Film
+How to Write an Allegory

 One film that’s chock-full of symbolic metaphors is Fight Club.
 From beginning to end, we see symbols that address issues of individualism, collectivism, consumerism, masochism, and all sorts of other -isms.
 An allegory is used to bind these -isms together.